ArturoDent/find-and-transform/README.md

     "isRegex": true
 	},
 	"addClassToElement": {
     "title": "Add Class to Html Element",
     "find": ">",
     "replace": " class=\"@\">",
     "restrictFind": "selections",
     "cursorMoveSelect": "@"                  // after the replacement, move to and select this text }
 },

 // perform a search/replace using the Search Panel, optionally in current file/folder/workspace/etc.

 "runInSearchPanel": {                  // use this as first part of command name in keybindings

-	"removeDigits": {                           // used in the keybindingsso no spaces allowed "title": "Remove digits from Art....",
+	"removeDigits": {                           // used in the keybindings so no spaces allowed "title": "Remove digits from Art....",
 		"find": "^Arturo\\d+",   			            // double-escaped
 		"replace": "",